pcesarperez/Modding-never-changes/Modding never changes.md

 ![Fallout 3 Arefu Expanded installed](Images/Fallout%203%20Arefu%20Expanded%20installed.png)
 ![Fallout 3 Alton IL installed](Images/Fallout%203%20Alton%20IL%20installed.png)

+### <a id="#weNeedMoreFirepower"></a>4.2.4.
+We need more firepower!

+The vanilla version of _Fallout 3_ is somewhat limited regarding weapons.
+We'll have plenty of firepower, but the weapon effects are dull, and the customization options are basically zero.
+Moreover, if you are used to traditional FPSs, you will sure find the aiming system a fucking crap.

+We are getting serious here, because, at the end of the chapter, we will have a completely revamped weapon system in the game.
+As usual, Gopher has a fantastic video [covering weapon mods](https://www.youtube.com/watch?v=Vli2y7ZDUbo) (15:02), although not all of them.

+We are going to install [_Weapon Mod Kits_](http://www.nexusmods.com/fallout3/mods/3388/?)
+(WMK), [_Energy Visuals Enhanced_](http://www.nexusmods.com/fallout3/mods/8340/?)
+(EVE) and [_Rogue Hallow's Ironsights_](http://www.nexusmods.com/fallout3/mods/6938/?)
+(RH_ironsights).
+This is going to throw a lot of files in our data folder, so, let's get started.

+1. Download the following WMK files with NMM:
+	* _Weapon Mod Kits_
+	* _WMK Broken Steel Compatibility Patch_
+	* _WMK Mothership Zeta Compatibility Patch_
+	* _WMK Operation Anchorage Compatibility Patch_
+	* _WMK Point Lookout Compatibility Patch_
+	* _WMK The Pitt Compatibility Patch_
+2. Download _EVE 099_ file for EVE with NMM.
+Ignore the optional files.
+3. Download the following RH_IronSights files with NMM:
+	* _RH\_IronSights BETA_
+	* _RH\_IronSights BETA Update 1_
+4. We will need a bunch of compatibility patches, starting with the ones along with _RH\_IronSights_.
+	* _RH IronSights - FWE Bridge_
+	* _RH\_IronSights - EVE Bridge_
+	* _RH\_IronSights - WMK Bridge_
+5. Finally, we need to download the compatibility patches which come with FOIP:
+	* _FOIP - EVE and FWE 6-01_
+	* _FOIP - Weapon Mod Kits and FWE 6-03_

 ## <a id="resources"></a>5.
 Resources

 This is a comprehensive list of the resources used throughtout this guide.